TZstatsADS/Fall2017-project4-grp7/lib/README.md

 The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).
 This part contains number of functions,

+roc sensitivity function aims to calculate the ROC sensitivity of our prediction